codess-aus/DP-100/Optimize.md

 **Bayesian sampling**.
 This sampling method selects hyperparameters based on the performance of previous runs.
 The Bayesian sampling method does not support early termination.
 When using Bayesian parameter sampling, you should set early_termination_policy =
 None, or leave the early_termination_policy parameter out.

+**BayesianParameterSampling** will try to intelligently pick values for hyperparameters based on a provided parameter space.
+It will not allow you to specify specific discrete values.

 A **truncation selection** policy is an early termination policy that cancels a percentage of low-performing runs.
 Each run's performance is evaluated using a primary metric, and the percentage of jobs to cancel is specified when you define the policy.
 As part of its calculations, a truncation selection policy considers previous performance for runs with less run time.

+**GridParameterSampling** allows you to set discrete values for your hyperparameters.

+**RandomParameterSampling** the tuning parameter values are selected randomly over a parameter space provided.
+It will not allow you to specify specific discrete values.

 A **median stopping** policy calculates running averages across training runs that cancels any runs whose performance falls below the median of the running average.